D-SNP: Unique health plans for people with both Medicare and Medicaid

 What’s a DSNP?

-A Dual Special Needs Plan – or DSNP for short – is a special type of Medicare Advantage plan that provides health benefits for people who are “dually eligible,” meaning they qualify for both Medicare and Medicaid.
+Medicaid, in turn, provides health benefits for people with low income or a disability.
+Medicaid is administered by your state, and eligibility criteria can vary.
+A Dual Special Needs Plan – or D-SNP for short – is a special type of Medicare Advantage plan that provides health benefits for people who are “dually eligible,” meaning they qualify for both Medicare and Medicaid.
+These members may be eligible for a UnitedHealthcare Dual Complete plan, which is a D-SNP.
+This might be able to provide more help than a Medicare or Medicaid plan alone.

-Anyone who meets the eligibility criteria for both Medicare and Medicaid is qualified to enroll in a DSNP.
-They often face unique health needs and could use assistance improving their health and quality of life.
-For instance they may:
+People who meet the eligibility criteria for both Medicare and Medicaid are qualified to enroll in a D-SNP.
+They often face unique health needs and could use assistance supporting their health and quality of life.

 - Have a disabling condition and struggle with daily activities such as bathing and dressing